 - According to Bionmicfuel, the United States uses 21 million barrels of oil per day, but offshore drilling in the United States only accounts for 1.5 million barrels of oil produced each day.

-- In January of 2020, one of the major oil drilling companies, OPEC, announced that it will be reducing its production of offshore drilling.
+- In January of 2020, one of the major oil drilling companies, OPEC, announced that it would be reducing its production of offshore drilling.
 They will be reducing their production by approximately 500,000 barrels per day.
 The company will continue the reduction for three months.
 According to MSN Money, OPEC and other companies have already reduced their production by 1.2 million barrels per day.